files-community/Website/src/routes/docs/features/git/+page.md

 ---
-title: Manage repositories with Git
+title: Manage folders with Git
 ---

 ## Using Git in Files